 - Primus Profile: 4:10 per 500 mL (around 8 minutes per liter)

-To test how well a stove could simmer, or cook gently, we tested the knobs and saw how low the flame could go while still remaining active.
-I placed my hand above the flame and lowered to see how close I could get before it got uncomfortable.
+To test how well a stove could simmer, we tested the knobs and saw how low the flame could go while still remaining active.
+We also placed a hand above the flame and lowered it to see how close I could get before it got uncomfortable.